IDE Integrations

 IntelliJ IDEA integration

-To profile your application from IntelliJ IDEA, choose one of the profiling commands in the Run menu, the context menu in the editor, or click on the corresponding toolbar button.
+To profile your application from IntelliJ IDEA, choose one of the profiling commands in the Run menu, or click on the drop-down menu next to the run or debug actions in the main tool bar to choose the "Profile with JProfiler" action.
+JProfiler can profile most run IDEA configuration types, including application servers.

-The JProfiler tool window in IDEA is shown when you profile a run configuration from IDEA, when you open a JProfiler snapshot or when you attach to a running JVM.
+The JProfiler tool window is also shown when you open a JProfiler snapshot in IntelliJ IDEA or when you attach to a running JVM with the "Attach to JVM with JProfiler" action.

-Of particular relevance is the CPU recording action, because CPU graph data can be shown directly in the IDE.
-The only parameter for graph calculation that is offered in the IDE is the thread status.
-To configure advanced parameters like thread selection or to use the call tree root, call tree removal and call tree view filter settings from the call tree view, you can generate the graph in the JProfiler window, it will then be shown in the IDE as well.
+Profiling information is typically displayed in the JProfiler window, but the CPU graph data is also integrated in the IntelliJ IDEA UI because it makes sense to show this data directly in the source code.
+Use the "Apply graph" action in IntelliJ IDEA or generate a CPU graph in JProfiler to display CPU data within IntelliJ IDEA.
+To configure advanced parameters like thread selection or to use the call tree root, call tree removal and call tree view filter settings from the call tree view, you should generate the graph in the JProfiler window.

 The eclipse plugin can profile most common launch configuration types including test run configurations and WTP run configurations.
 The eclipse plugin only works with the full eclipse SDKs and not with partial installations of the eclipse framework.